Qiskit/rustworkx/README.md

 `pip install -U pip` or manually install `setuptools-rust` with `pip install setuptools-rust` and try again.

+### Platform Support

+Retworkx strives to support as many platforms as possible, but due to limitations in available testing resources and platform availability, not all platforms can be supported.
+Platform support for retworkx is broken into 4 tiers with different levels of support for each tier.
+For platforms outside these, retworkx is probably still installable, but it’s not tested and you will need a Rust compiler and have to build retworkx (and likely Numpy too) from source.

+Additionally, retworkx only supports CPython.
+Running with other Python interpreters isn’t currently supported.

+#### Tier 1

+Tier 1 supported platforms are fully tested upstream as part of the development processes to ensure any proposed change will function correctly.
+Pre-compiled binaries are built, tested, and published to PyPI as part of the release process.
+These platforms are expected to be installable with just a functioning Python environment.

+Tier 1 platforms are currently:

+- Linux x86_64 (distributions compatible with the manylinux 2010 packaging specification)
+- macOS x86_64 (10.9 or newer)
+- Windows 64 bit

+#### Tier 2

+Tier 2 platforms are not tested upstream as part of development process.
+However, pre-compiled binaries are built, tested, and published to PyPI as part of the release process and these packages can be expected to be installed with just a functioning Python environment.

+Tier 2 platforms are currently:

+- Linux i686 (distributions compatible with the manylinux 2010 packaging specification) for Python < 3.10
+- Windows 32 bit for Python < 3.10
+- Linux aarch64 (distributions compatible with the manylinux 2014 packaging specification)

+#### Tier 3

+Tier 3 platforms are not tested upstream as part of the development process.
+Pre-compiled binaries are built, tested and published to PyPI as part of the release process.
+However, they may not installable with just a functioning Python environment and you may be required to build Numpy from source, which requires a C/C++ compiler, as part of the installation process.

+Tier 3 platforms are currently:

+- Linux i686 (distributions compatible with the manylinux 2010 packaging specification) for Python >= 3.10
+- Windows 32bit for Python >= 3.10
+- Linux ppc64le (distributions compatible with the manylinux 2014 packaging specification)
+- Linux s390x (distributions compatible with the manylinux 2014 packaging specification)

+#### Tier 4

+Tier 4 platforms are not tested upstream as part of the development process.
+Pre-compiled binaries are built and published to PyPI as part of the release process, with no testing at all.
+They may not be installable with just a functioning Python environment and may require a C/C++ compiler or additional programs to build dependencies from source as part of the installation process.
+Support for these platforms are best effort only.

+Tier 4 platforms are currently:

+- macOS arm64 (10.15 or newer)

 ### Optional dependencies

 If you're planning to use the `retworkx.visualization` module you will need to